Cytnx-dev/Cytnx/docs/source/guide/contraction/ncon.rst

 ncon
 =============
 Another way to contract tensors is by using **ncon**.
 This function was originally proposed for MATLAB :cite:`pfeifer2015ncon`.
-It has a simple syntax where the index connectivity and ordering of the indices on the resulting tensor is defined by integer values.
+It has a syntax where the index connectivity and ordering of the indices on the resulting tensor are defined by integer values.
 Note that **ncon** requires the user to know the ordering of the bonds in a tensor.
 Labels are not made use of when using **ncon**.

 For a tensor contraction with **ncon**, we first construct a labelled diagram of the desired network contraction.
 Indices are labelled by integer numbers: